propellerlabsio/meteor-ui5/README.md

     ],
     function(Controller, MessageToast, MeteorModel) {
   ```
-5. Instantiate a new meteor model by passing it a subscription and a cursor (query).
+5. Instantiate a new meteor model by passing it a Meteor subscription name and a Meteor cursor (query).
 E.g.:

   ```
   // Build and set Meteor model from meteor subscription and cursor var sSubscription = "people";